INTRODUCTION

 RESPONSIBILITIES

-At Label Insight I was responsible for UX design for a couple agile teams.
-I was responsible for all UX research, wireframing, prototyping, high-fidelity comps, stakeholder and user testing approval, and design deliverables.
-For this project I also worked with data, regulations, and customer success.
+At Label Insight I was the UX designer on multiple agile teams.
+I was responsible for all UX research, wireframing, prototyping, stakeholder and user testing, and design deliverables.
+On this one we really needed to expand the collaboration beyond the Publish team and also worked with data, regulations, and the customer success teams to make sure this was not only easy to use with minimal training but also met any industry requirements.

-I believe in the tri-force of power of a product manager, a lead engineer, and a designer all invested in the design process.
+I believe in the tri-force of power of a product manager, a lead engineer, and a designer all invested in the design thinking process and success of the customer.

 PROCESS